humanmade/hm-content-import/docs/running-imports.md

 HMCI provides a CLI command for running imports.
 Each importer is a sub-command of the `hmci import` command.

-Importers are typically re-runable, meaning that items already previoulsy imported will be updated with the new data.
+Importers are typically re-runable, meaning that items already previously imported will be updated with the new data.
 Therefore it's usually safe to re-run an import once the importer may have been updated to import additional data.

 ## Resuming / splitting imports